wne-cs366-f25/cs366-pa2-complexity-and-recursion/README.md

 ## Part A: Asymptotic Analysis

-Complete the theoretical problems in `ANALYSIS.md`:
+Complete the theoretical problems in `ANALYSIS.md` or in `ANALYSIS.pdf`:

 **Problem 1: Big Oh and Big Omega Proofs**